 Employers should adopt neutrality agreements.
-Union-busting tactics are the norm in today's workplace, and that fact alone is likely to significantly diminish employees' willingness to organize and form a union.
-Employers can make clear to their employees that they will remain neutral in union organizing campaigns to eliminate the fear of retaliation that many workers rightly have.
+Union-busting tactics are the norm in today's workplace, and that fact alone is

 I spoke at a union rally in July and was the only Huntington nurse quoted in the local newspaper.
 Less than a week later, I got suspended from the hospital!
 A couple of weeks after that, I was fired along with another co-worker who supported the union."